Should You Scrap Your Static Caravan?

 When you scrap a caravan, it's gone.
 Dismantled.
 Recycled for salvage and materials.

 When you sell it – even in poor condition – someone else uses it.
-Maybe as a budget holiday home.
-Maybe for renovation.
-Maybe for spares.

 • Fast (often within days)